 The islands are amazingly beautiful, the history and culture are exotic and many of the people are known to be the happiest and friendliest in the world.

 Melanesia is a fascinating place, and apart from the natural beauty, I find it to be a very mysterious part of the world.
 Partly I think it’s because we don’t know all that much about this part of the world or its history.

 There was no written language before the Europeans came.
 Instead, they used word of mouth from generation to generation to educate and share stories.

 Even today, long after the Europeans first arrived, there are still many communities with little to no interaction with the ‘real’ world.
 They still live the same lifestyle they always have, with the same traditions, beliefs and customs.

-Here are some of the most fascinating customs and traditions in Melanesia – as well as some amazing things you really need to do and see:
+Here are some of the most fascinating customs and traditions in Melanesia – as well as some amazing things to need to do and see in Melanesia: